tkoolen/PlanarConvexHulls.jl/docs/src/index.md

-# PlanarConvexHulls.jl
+# Polygon.jl

-PlanarConvexHulls provides a `ConvexHull` type, which represents the convex hull of a set of 2D points by its extreme points.
+Polygon provides a `ConvexHull` type, which represents the convex hull of a set of 2D points by its extreme points.
 Functionality includes:

 * convexity test